vatpac-technology/sops/docs/client/maestro.md

 Advise the flow controller when:

+- A taxi call is received for flights bound for a Maestro airport.
+FMP will insert the flight into the sequence from the pending list.
 - A runway other than the assigned runway is required
 - Route changes occur (re-routing to a new feeder fix)
-- The Re-compute, de-sequence, or exchange function will be used
+- The Re-compute, de-sequence, or exchange function will be used (TODO: Clarify that enroute can perform these actions, but Flow needs to be advised wen this occurs)

 Flow will advise enroute controllers when they are performing large changes to the sequence by sending internal coordination messages.